w3f/research/docs/polkadot/networking/4-xcmp.rst

 sent messages to appear on the relay chain, which takes time.
 It would save time, if these two processes happen in parallel:

-1. XCMP networking distributes message bodies from sending to recipient parachain
+1. XCMP networking distributes message bodies from sending to receiving parachain
 2. XCMP authentication includes sent messages onto the relay chain

 However (1) is initially unable to use security information from (2), and so